clayne/SSEModdingGuide/README.md

 The options to manage your profile include:

-* _Create_: Create a new profile.
+* _Create_ - Create a new profile.
 Installed mods will be disabled by default in the profile.
-* _Copy_: Copy the selected profile
+* _Copy_ - Copy the selected profile
-* _Remove_: Delete the selected profile.
+* _Remove_ - Delete the selected profile.
 This function cannot be used on the active profile.
-* _Rename_: Change the name of an existing profile.
+* _Rename_ - Change the name of an existing profile.
-* _INI and Save Games setting_: Options to make the INI and Save Game files unique to each profile.
+* _INI and Save Games setting_ - Options to make the INI and Save Game files unique to each profile.
 By default, Save Games is disabled and INI is enabled.

-#### Configuration
+### Configuration

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20config%20ICOn.png)

 The Configuration settings has 8 tabs that controls the functionality of MO2 (i.e. languages, mod color coordinations, folder directory, etc.).
+Use this window to tailor MO2 to your liking.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20config%20window.png)